 And while we are use the regular white shell on seeds today, you could also make this recipe with pepitas.

-First thing you want to do is scrape out the pumpkin seeds from the pumpkin.
-So when you carve your pumpkin this Halloween, take out the pumpkin seeds and set aside for this delicious keto snack.
+Step 1: First thing you want to do is scrape out the raw pumpkin seeds from the pumpkin.
+So when you carve your pumpkin this Halloween, take out the seeds and set aside for this delicious keto snack.

-Rince them well and try to get all the orange, stringy pulp off.
-Then dry them with a paper towel so the oil and seasonings will cling to them.
+Step 2: Rinse the seeds in water and try to get all the orange, stringy pulp off.
+Then dry them with a paper towel or clean kitchen towel so the oil and seasonings will cling to them.

-Bake them in a 350°F oven for 20 minutes until they are brown and toasty.
-Check on them occasionally to make sure they aren’t burning as times may vary depending on the size of your seeds.
+Step 4: Bake them in a 350°F oven for 20-25 minutes until they are golden brown and toasty.
+Check on them occasionally to make sure they aren’t burning as cook time may vary depending on the size of your seeds.
+Please scroll down to view the printable recipe card.)

-You can store these roasted pumpkin seeds in a sealed container or even a sealed baggie.
+You can store these roasted squash seeds in an airtight container or even a sealed baggie.
 They should stay crisp and crunchy for a long time.

 Because of the oil they can go rancid like all nuts and seeds so I suggest you keep them for 1 to 2 weeks if storing at room temperature.
 However if you keep them in the refrigerator they can last for up to a few months.